wilsonmar/wilsonmar.github.io/_posts/2016-06-14-social-media-strategy.md

    "Chicago lawyer" was at one time the top rate.

 <strong>CPR (Cost Per Registration)</strong>
-counts those who finishes filling up an enquiry form.
+is based on a count of how many finish filling up a registration form (and confirmation email).

-<strong>CPS (Cost Per Sale)</strong> is the most desirable measure because that's the ultimate
+<strong>CPS (Cost Per Sale)</strong> is the most desirable measure to sites because that's the ultimate
 action for real revenue on ecommerce sites.

 <strong>CPA (Cost Per Action)</strong>
-is an include metrice that can include ad click, ad click, video view, registration, sale, or other activity.
+is an inclusive metrice that can include ad click, ad click, video view, registration, sale, or other activity.